polydice/brakeman-linter-action/README.md

 This action helps make sure that brakeman results get accurately added to pull requests, in the event of a new issue.

-Currently we hardcode the brakeman version (5.2.1) to prevent the unintended consequences of pulling down the latest version regardless of context.
+Currently we recommend hardcoding the brakeman version (e.g. 5.2.1) to prevent the unintended consequences of pulling down the latest version regardless of context.

+## Config options

+These are the (required or recommended) options you can set for the runner.

+- GITHUB_TOKEN (required): the [github token](https://docs.github.com/en/actions/security-guides/automatic-token-authentication), naturally :)
+- REPORT_PATH: Where on the action runner you want the report to go, e.g. "/tmp/report.json".
+If not set, just outputs a json string.
+- PROJECT_PATH: The path of the project you want to scan (in case you have multiple apps in a repo).
+Defaults to the value of the [GITHUB_WORKSPACE](https://docs.github.com/en/actions/learn-github-actions/environment-variables) envvar.
+- GITHUB_LATEST_SHA: recommend setting this, it tells the runner where to put review comments.
+Easiest set as  `${{ github.event.pull_request.head.sha }}`
+- CUSTOM_MESSAGE_CONTENT: Something custom you want to add to the PR comments, e.g. a runbook or an emoji or a friendly message.
+Note that if you want a line break in CUSTOM_MESSAGE_CONTENT it is recommended to use `<br />` tags.

 ### Usage